Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Rosewood Phuket: Rated the best hotel in Phuket, this tropical oasis is located in the hills of Patong and has luxury-style suites.

-Saii Laguna Phuket: Luxurious hotel with lake views and only a minute’s walk from Bang Tao Beach, full of many great amenities.
+Saii Laguna Phuket: A luxurious hotel with lake views and only a minute’s walk from Bang Tao Beach, full of many great amenities.

 Katathani Phuket Resort: Modern beachfront hotel with direct access to Kata Noi Beach.